CodeAyanda/Picture-Slize-Puzzle/README.md

 Each piece knows its image and number in the sequence.
 Clicking on the image next to the blank square swaps the image and blank piece.
 Implemented a shuffle method that shuffles pieces by a given number of times.
+Can change the number of pieces but changing num in Form1.cs (num x num board) Can use custom image (make sure image is 1:1, make sure imgSize in Form1 is the image width or height)